Blessed at PrideFest GR with Rev. Christopher Roe

-During the next two years at Meadville, my husband and I moved to Queens, NY, where we live now.
+During the next two years at Meadville, my husband and I moved to Queens, NY.
 I was elected to the Student Advisory Council, first as the M. Div.
 Representative, and then as the President.
 I served as the part-time ministerial intern at the UU Fellowship of Huntington under the guidance of Rev. Jude Geiger.
-There, I started and supported a Young Adult Ministry.
+There, I started and supported a Young Adult Ministry as my Leadership Studies Project through Meadville Lombard.
 My internship at UUFH was full of collaborative learning, opportunities for leadership, and joyful memories.

 I went before the Ministerial Fellowship Committee in September 2019 (just 3 months post-partum, phew!) and was welcomed into Preliminary Fellowship.

 Due to the pandemic, my ordination was delayed.
 But on March 20th, 2021, I was ordained by the UU Fellowship of Huntington in a beautiful virtual service hosted by Fountain Street Church.
 A recording and more is available here.